JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements ##
 **API changes**
-Movesense API has received several updates from its earlier versions.
+Movesense API has been updated.
 Please review the latest [API definition](https://bitbucket.org/suunto/movesense-device-lib/src/master/MovesenseCoreLib/resources/movesense-api/) and modify your existing code accordingly, if needed.

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for a list of known issues.